SanaHassen/Weather_Data_Crawling_Project/README.md

 # Weather Data Crawling Project
-This project aims to crawl weather data from the OpenWeather API https://openweathermap.org/for cities in France and store the retrieved data in a Cassandra database.........................
+This project aims to crawl weather data from the OpenWeather API https://openweathermap.org for cities in France and store the retrieved data in a Cassandra database.
+An API is also here to enable us to retrieve weather information from the database.

 It implements the pipeline shown below:

 ![HomeView](images/architecture.PNG)